dpfannenstiel/dpfannenstiel.github.io/_posts/2018-01-05-why-donald-trump-is-president.md

 Also, don't vote for Jill Stein.
 I'm looking at you Michigan.

+{% capture postscript %}
-Post Script: How weird is it that Bill Clinton, George W. Bush, and Donald Trump were all born in 1946?
+How weird is it that Bill Clinton, George W. Bush, and Donald Trump were all born in 1946?
+{% endcapture %}

+{% include alert_box.html content=postscript title="Post Script" type="post_script" %}